HangfireIO/Hangfire.Documentation/configuration/using-sql-server-with-msmq.rst

 Using SQL Server with MSMQ
 ===========================

-..admonition:: This extension will be deprecated soon
+.. admonition:: This extension will be deprecated soon
   :class: warning

   Hangfire.SqlServer 1.7.X versions have long-polling feature implemented when using the `recommended settings <https://docs.hangfire.io/en/latest/configuration/using-sql-server.html#configuration>`_ with the latest schema version.
 Additional technology like MSMQ complicates the application infrastructure, additional storage like MSMQ brings consistency issues on data loss, and MSMQ itself is a complicated technology, especially with DTC transactions.
 Therefore, the number of disadvantages outweight all the advantages of using this extension.